ScilifelabDataCentre/swedish-pathogens-portal-django/doc/architecture/decisions/0003-visualisation-tool-for-dashboards.md

 ## Context

-In Swedish Pathogens Portal, we develop and manage multiple dashboards.
-Each dashboard presents unique (and sometime multiple) plot.
-To support data visualization needs, we evaluated two main options for generating and displaying plots:
+Within the Swedish Pathogens Portal we develop and manage multiple dashboards.
+Each dashboard presents unique (and sometimes multiple) plots.
+To support data visualisation needs, we have evaluated two main options for generating and displaying plots:

 - Plotly _(integrated directly within the Django app)_